postsharp/PostSharp.Samples/Framework/PostSharp.Samples.Profiling/README.md

 	method calls `await Task.Delay`, this time is *not* included.

  * *Async Time* is the time between the beginning and the end of a method.
 For non-async methods, this metric equals the Thread Time.
-If a method calls `Thread.Sleep` or `await Task.Delay`, this time is *not* included.
+If a method calls `Thread.Sleep` or `await Task.Delay`, this time *is* included.

 All the metrics above also include the time spent in children methods.